 In 2007, I moved to Ghana.
 I live in the harbor city, Tema, about 40 minutes (if no traffic) from Ghana’s capital Accra.
 I work as a lecturer at Ashesi University in Accra, but also as a Freelance Writer and Communications Consultant.

 Although I am now out of school, I call myself an eternal student.
-Except for politics, I’m interested in Inter-cultural Communications, Social Media, Higher Education, African Studies, Languages and Art.
+Except for politics, I’m interested in Inter-cultural Communications, Social Media, Higher Education, African Studies, Languages, and Art.
 I am also a mother of two daughters and the spouse of a Ghanaian man (in green next to me in the photo).
+I am mindful of that my children and husband have not chosen to be blogged about, so usually I focus my posts where they are a part on parenting or my experience of them.
+My husband, of course, gets to review if he is mentioned in any way.
+Not writing at all about my children or spouse would be strange as they are so important to me.
 A wonderful way of studying life is being a blogger.

 I dream of making a living off of writing.
-In a way it is already true, I write for some publications, I write academic stuff and I completed my PhD in African Studies at University of Ghana in 2015).
+In a way it is already true, I write for some publications, I write academic stuff and I completed my Ph.D. in African Studies at the University of Ghana in 2015.
 However, I love the social aspect of teaching!

 This blog is personal, political and sometimes positive.